 A completely unique tradition here is the Sermón de las Siete Palabras (Sermon of the Seven Words) – a local ritual held in the morning of Good Friday in Valladolid’s Plaza Mayor after being proclaimed throughout the city by brotherhoods’ members on horseback.
 Another peculiar feature of Semana Santa in Valladolid is the performance of various theatrical plays that illustrate scenes from the Passion.

 León, the city that plays host to Spain’s finest cathedral built in French-style Gothic architecture (Santa María de León Cathedral), boasts a wonderful variety of Holy Week processions and rituals.
-The most remarkable of them is by far El Encuentro – the solemn moment when the pasos of Saint John and La Dolorosa meet in Plaza Mayor.
+By far the most remarkable is El Encuentro – the solemn moment when the pasos of Saint John and La Dolorosa meet in Plaza Mayor.

 Semana Santa in Murcia